iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to CG.md

 Which is the quantities we need for the base case of the algorithm.
 However, the we getting a recurrence relations for the residual vectors for the conjugate gradient is somewhat more interesting and it's still under investigation.

 A more natural thing to do with this formulations of the algorithm is to use $\Vert x_k - x_{k - 1}\Vert \le \epsilon$ as a stopping condition(Estimatin the Gradient of the objective, which is actually the residual.) instead of explicitly computing the residual which is an extra computation overhead.

+**Extra Comments**:

+The residuals vectors are orthognals, and they are rescaled version of the Lanczos vectors, refers it back to expression (0) at the start of the section.

 ---
 ### **The Conjugate Gradient Algorithm**